Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 The $\Lambda$-structure in $W_{\Lambda}\calO$ is defined in the obvious way using the $\Lambda$-structure on the (first non-bivalent) vertex connected to the leaf labeled by $i$.
 If by doing so, the new point so obtained has a level which consists of bivalent vertices, then we remove it.

-\begin{pro} If $\calO$ is a well pointed and $\Sigma$-cofibrant 1-reduced operad, then $W_{\Lambda}\calO$ is a cofibrant resolution of $\calO$ in the category of 1-reduced $\Lambda$-operads equipped with the Reedy model category structure.
+\begin{pro} If $\calO$ is a $\Sigma$-cofibrant 1-reduced operad, then $W_{\Lambda}\calO$ is a cofibrant resolution of $\calO$ in the category of 1-reduced $\Lambda$-operads equipped with the Reedy model category structure.
 In particular, the map $\mu:W_{\Lambda}\calO\rightarrow \calO$, sending the parameters indexing the levels to $0$, is a weak equivalence of operads. \end{pro}

 \begin{proof} The map $0 : * \to \Delta^{1}$ is a weak equivalence which implies that the operadic map $\mu$ is a weak equivalence too.
-Moreover, we know from \cite[8.5.5.2]{Fre} that a 1-reduced $\Lambda$-operad is Reedy cofibrant if and only if the corresponding 1-reduced operad is cofibrant in the projective model category.
+Moreover, we know from the results of~\cite[§8.5.5.2]{Fre} that a 1-reduced $\Lambda$-operad is Reedy cofibrant if and only if the corresponding 1-reduced operad is cofibrant in the projective model category.
 The 1-reduced operad associated to $W_{\Lambda}\calO$ is $W\calO_{>0}$ which is cofibrant in the projective model category. \end{proof}